buimaianh/cs50w-projects/email/dev-log.md

     - Send a request `POST` with body `converted string` to API with url ``emails/`
     - Before backend gets the request, if have any problem like internet is dropped, url not found,..., need to catch and handle it
     - If backend gets request successfully, backend processes the request and send back an approriate response to frontend
-    - If the reponse is not ok, throw out an error message
+    - If the reponse is not ok, catch an error message and handle it
     - If the reponse is ok, convert JSON string to Javascript object
-    - Get response body
+    - Get message =
     - Display the response body to UI
-    - Load `sent` mailbox

     ```
         function getInputUser () {